globsky/SignalSim/README.md

-	New CNavBit class for CNAV bit stream generation Expand URA index range to support corresponding data field in CNAV L2CM and L5I signal use CNAV data modulation
+	New CNavBit class for CNAV bit stream generation Expand URA index range to support corresponding data field in CNAV L2CM and L5I signal use CNAV data modulation 10/5/2024
+	CMakeLists.txt added to XmlObsGen folder to guide how to build project using cmake Minor fixes